Azure/prometheus-collector/otelcollector/deploy/eng.ms/docs/Prometheus/PromMDMTutorial5AddPromDataSource.md

 > [!Note]
-> Prometheus metrics in MDM is still in active development.
-It is only available for a very small set of customers to provide very early feedback - limited private preview.
-Geneva will open this up for broader preview, after we've had a chance to address feedback received in the current limited preview.
-If your team has not already been contacted for the limited preview, then you are not yet eligible for this preview.
-You can also join the [K8s Observability Updates](https://idwebelements/GroupManagement.aspx?Group=K8sObsUpdates&Operation=join) alias for updates on this feature, including when this will roll out more broadly.
+> Prometheus metrics in MDM is still in active development and is offered as a Private Preview.
+You can join the [K8s Observability Updates](https://idwebelements/GroupManagement.aspx?Group=K8sObsUpdates&Operation=join) alias for updates on this feature, including when this will roll out more broadly in Public Preview.

 # Prometheus data source

+In the Prometheus Private Preview we use Azure Managed Grafana as our user interface to interact with the Prometheus metrics you have collected.
+If you have not already done so, please [sign up for the Managed Grafana Private Preview](../../dashboards/grafana/Tutorial0SetUpGrafanaAMG.md).

 For Grafana to access your Prometheus metrics it needs to know where the data is and be able to access it with the right authentication.
 This is accomplished by a data source.
 Prometheus data source is supported natively in Grafana.
 We need to have this be configured to pull metrics from your MDM account instead of a Prometheus tsdb.